MeloXie/InfluenceFunction-TracInStability/README.md

 ## Quick Start (Recommended)

-The repository provides a notebook, **`00_Install_Requirements.ipynb`**, for one-click installation of all required packages.
+The repository provides a notebook, **`00_Install_Requirements.ipynb`**, for quick installation of all required packages.

-Simply open the notebook in Jupyter Notebook and execute all cells sequentially.
-The notebook will install the common dependencies and provides the installation options for the supported influence-estimation implementations.
+Simply open the notebook in Jupyter Notebook and execute cells sequentially.
+The notebook will install the common dependencies and provide the installation options for the supported influence-estimation implementations.
+Please only install one influence-estimation implementation.

 After the installation is complete, **restart the notebook kernel** before running the experiment notebooks.